 LIMITED LENGTH OF THE ANSWER.
 You should not repeat the question, just write an answer essay.
 Overall, the exam answer cannot be less than fifteen (15) pages and cannot exceed twenty (20) pages, calculated on the basis of a character limit.
 The character limit is computed as follows: Answer space shall be limited to 1800 characters (including spaces and carriage returns) per page.
 That is enough for 24 lines of double-spaced text in courier type, size 11 for each page.
 I want a maximum 20-page answer, which is 1800 x 20 = 36,000; the minimum would be 1800 x 15 = 27,000 characters.
 Each student is responsible for keeping track of answer length.
 You must certify answer length using your word processing software's character count command.
 Submission of the exam certifies the printed character count as accurate.
 The penalty for exceeding the character limit will be a deduction from your essay score of a percentage equal to the percentage by which you exceeded the character limit.
 You may upload a separate file with a bibliography that is not subject to the character count.

 PERSPECTIVE.
-You must write from the perspective of a United States or a European law student.
+You must write from the perspective of a United States law student.